Sviatoslav's invasion of Bulgaria: Aftermath

 The outcome of the war was a complete Byzantine victory, and Tzimiskes decided to take full advantage.
 Although he initially recognized Boris II as the legitimate Bulgarian tsar, after the fall of Dorostolon his intentions changed.
 This became evident during his triumphal return to Constantinople, where the emperor entered the Golden Gate behind a wagon carrying an icon of the Virgin Mary as well as the Bulgarian regalia, with Boris and his family following behind Tzimiskes.
 When the procession reached the Forum of Constantine, Boris was publicly divested of his imperial insignia, and at the church of Hagia Sophia, the Bulgarian crown was dedicated to God.

 This marked the symbolic end of Bulgaria as an independent state, at least in Byzantine eyes.
 Byzantine generals were installed in the eastern parts of the country along the Danube.
 Preslav was renamed Ioannopolis in honour of the emperor, and Dorostolon (or perhaps Pereyaslavets) was renamed Theodoropolis after St. Theodore the Stratelate, who was believed to have intervened in the final battle before Dorostolon.
 Tzimiskes reduced the Bulgarian patriarchate to an archbishopric subject to the Patriarch of Constantinople.
 He brought the Bulgarian royal family and many nobles to live in Constantinople and Asia Minor, while the region around Philippopolis was settled with Armenians.
 However, outside eastern Bulgaria, and there only in the major urban centres, Byzantine control existed only in theory.
 Tzimiskes, like Nikephoros Phokas, was more interested in the East.
 With the Rus' threat banished and Bulgaria seemingly pacified, his attention turned to Syria.
 No coordinated Byzantine drive to secure the interior of the Balkans was made.
 As a result, the north-central Balkans and Macedonia, where neither the Rus' nor Tzimiskes' troops had ventured, remained as before in the hands of the local Bulgarian elites.

 In these areas, a Bulgarian resistance emerged, taking advantage of the Byzantine civil wars after the death of Tzimiskes in 976, led by the four sons of a count (comes) Nicholas, who became known as the Cometopuli ("sons of the count").
-The most capable amongst them, Samuel, revived the Bulgarian realm, now centered in Macedonia, and was crowned Tsar in 997.
+One of them, Samuel, revived the Bulgarian realm, now centered in Macedonia, and was crowned Tsar in 997.
 A formidable warrior, he led raiding campaigns into Byzantine territory as far south as the Peloponnese, and he engaged the Byzantine emperor Basil II (r.
 976–1025) in a series of wars resulting in the final conquest of the Bulgarian state by the Byzantines in 1018.
 Nevertheless, due to the events of 971, the Byzantines would never regard him as anything other than a rebel against imperial authority, let alone concede the principle of equality enjoyed by the Bulgarian rulers before 971.